2011 North Warwickshire Borough Council election

-Elections to North Warwickshire District Council were held on Thursday 5 May 2011.
+An election was held on 5 May 2011 to elect councillors to the North Warwickshire Borough Council in the English Midlands.

 A total of 35 seats were up for election, all councillors from all wards.
 The previous election produced a majority for the Conservative Party.

 Election result

 These elections saw Labour narrowly win with a majority of just one seat but losing the overall popular vote to the Conservatives.
 The number of close results in so many wards perhaps is the reason for this.

 The Conservatives lost four seats at these elections, in the following wards.